Installing third-party JAR files

 Adds the new JAR file to the AgentDynamicclasspath.cfg file

-Note: IBM Sterling Order Management supports only the options listed above for the install3rdParty utility.
+Note: The application supports only those options that are listed earlier for the install3rdParty utility.
 Any other options that are displayed with the -help message command are not supported.

-• The order of lines in the dynamic classpath files determine the order of the classpath for the application server or agent.
+• The order of lines in the dynamic classpath files determines the order of the classpath for the application server or agent.

-• Whatever is in the beginning of the file is analogous to the JAR file being in the beginning of the classpath.
+• Whatever is in the beginning of the file is analogous to the JAR file as it is in the beginning of the classpath.

-For help in using install3rdParty, enter the command, including the -help option, on the command line.
+For help with using the install3rdParty utility, on the command line, enter the command, including the -help option.
 The install3rdParty utility prints a usage message.